creatif-studio/creatif-studio/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This is an open-source project landing page for creatif.studio
+This is an open-source project, a landing page for creatif.studio

 ## Installation